openassistive/OpenATFrontEnd/content/item/hat-mouse-8ga.md

 thumb: items/hat-mouse-thumb.png
 image: items/hat-mouse.jpg
 ---
 Bluetooth input device using an orientation sensor.
 This is built using an nrf52840 Feather Sense.
-Neat as it uses the magnetomer and gyro to stabilise itself.
+The way it works is it reads accelerometer, gyroscope and magnetometer data, puts it through a sensor fusion algorithm to get orientation and then uses the yaw and pitch values to position the mouse cursor on the screen.
+It uses absolute cursor positioning instead of the most common relative mode, hence the custom HID report descriptor.

+Cursor re-centering is done by pressing the "user switch" button on the board.

 {{< youtube aJb6M_2izWQ >}}